vibhor-jain22/lm-lab-gitops-approach/README.md

 kubectl get pods -n argocd -l app.kubernetes.io/name=argocd-server -o name | cut -d'/' -f 2
 ```

-### Step 2 - Port forwarding into the ArgoCD dashboard
+### Step 5 - Port forwarding into the ArgoCD dashboard

-We can use kubectl to port forward requests from our machine into the cluster.
+We can use `kubectl` to port forward requests from our machine into the cluster.

 This is a fairly common technique for viewing a web application on the cluster that you do not wish to publicly expose.